hellovanshika/Powerbi-Sales-dashboard-project/README.md

 Overall, this project demonstrates my ability to work end-to-end in Power BI—from data preparation and modeling to visualization and business insights.

+**NOTE**
+If you are not able to see dashboard here you can save that raw file.